10 Ways How to Implement Agile Working for HR

 Discovery

-In the Discovery phase of Agile HR, the team delves deep into understanding the organization’s needs, challenges, and goals.
+During the Discovery of Agile HR, the team gets into the thick of it regarding the needs and challenges, and goals of the organization.

 Planning